glentner/hypershell/docs/_include/task_search_help.rst

     Format output as CSV.

 ``-l``, ``--limit`` *NUM*
-    Limit number of returned records.
+    Limit number of returned results.

 ``-c``, ``--count``
     Only print number of results that would be returned.